MaureenFromuth/Heart_Failure/README.md

 df_attrition["WorkLifeBalance"] = df_attrition["WorkLifeBalance"].apply(lambda x: balance[x])
 ```

 *Job Category Subsets* For each of these two dataframes, we also broke them down into three sub frames: one for tech roles, one for non-tech roles, and one for leadership roles.
 Below is example code for this action.
-This results in 8 total dataframes with four for visualization, which we loaded back into Postgres, and four for training of ML models for prediction and feature ranking analysis.

 ```
 #Create a second dataframe that only contains only employees in the 'Tech' job category